|

 left.
 It is called a turnstile,

 because of its shape.
-It was constructed from PVC pipe.
 The two bottom bars are reflectors, the

 uppermost are active elements.
 Unlike most antennas, which aim